-Not surprisingly, it’s one of the top hot spots for the rich and famous, as well as for those seeking some rest and relaxation and / or party vibes in a tropical island paradise.
-You’ll soon realize Barbados really has it all.
+Not surprisingly, it’s one of the top hot spots for the rich and famous, as well as for those seeking some rest and party vibes in a tropical island paradise.
+Within our brief guide of local information, you’ll soon realize Barbados has it all.

-In fact, according to the 2014 Global Innovation Index, Barbados was named the most innovative country in the Caribbean, and the world’s 41st most innovative nation.
+In fact, according to The Travel and Tourism Competitiveness Index 2017 Report by “The World Economic Forum,” Barbados was named the highest-ranking destination in the Caribbean and the world’s 58th most innovative nation.

 Want to Know More?

-For extra information you can learn more at the 2014 Global Innovation Index.
+For more extra information, you can learn more at the Global Innovation Index 2017.